 - Please print out this guide and have it pinned up in common areas – kitchen and POS area.

-- Ask each employee to sign a policy acknowledgement document
+- Ask each employee to sign a policy acknowledgment document

 We are open and offering online orders/delivery

-All of our stores are currently open, if you do not feel well please stay at home.
-If you would like to purchase garden supplies or plants and do not feel comfortable leaving your home we have an online store where we offer an online delivery service.
+Stage 4 – As of Wednesday the 5th of August, 2020 our stores in Melbourne Metro will be open to trade customers only and open to fulfill pick up and delivery orders.
+If you would like to purchase garden supplies or plants you can use our online store.
 If a product isn’t available online – feel free to contact your local store. diacos.com.au/locations.
 For elderly and high-risk individuals, we are happy to take phone orders and process payments online.